peteroupc/encoding/docs/PeterO.Text.Encodings.md

   * A <b>character encoding</b> is a mapping from a sequence of code points, in one or more specific coded character sets, to a sequence of bytes and vice versa.
 (For brevity, the rest of this documentation may use the term <i>encoding</i> instead.
 RFC 6365 uses the analogous term <i>charset</i> instead; in this documentation, however, <i>charset</i> is used only to refer to the names that identify a character encoding.)

   * <b>ASCII</b> is a 128-code-point coded character set that includes the English letters and digits, common punctuation and symbols, and control characters.
-As used here, its code points match the code points within the Basic Latin block (0-127 or U+0000 to U+007F) of the Unicode Standard.
+As used here, its code points match the code points within the Basic Latin block (0-127 or U + 0000 to U + 007F) of the Unicode Standard.

  There are several kinds of character encodings: